elegant-scipy/elegant-scipy/markdown/preface.markdown

 Ironically, creativity can also tempt us to show off cleverness at the expense of the reader, and write obtuse code that is hard to understand.
-PEP8 (the Python style guide) and PEP20 (the Zen of Python) reminds us that "code is read much more often than it is written" and therefore "readability counts".
+PEP8 (the Python style guide) and PEP20 (the Zen of Python) remind us that "code is read much more often than it is written" and therefore "readability counts".

 The conciseness of elegant code comes through abstraction and the